 |Standard Savings Account||0.01%||0.01%||$25|

-Note: The APYs (Annual Percentage Yield) shown are as of Oct.
-13, 2020.
+Note: The APYs (Annual Percentage Yield) shown arse as of April 20, 2021.
 The APYs for some products may vary by region.

 How U.S. Bank savings rates compare to top-yielding banks

 U.S. Bank’s yield is very low.
-If you open its standard savings account, you will earn almost no interest as is the case at many bigger banks.
+If you open its standard savings account you will earn almost no interest, which is the case at many bigger banks.
 Savers could get a much higher payout by opening an account with an online bank competitor, such as BMO Harris, CIT Bank or Marcus by Goldman Sachs.

 Other savings options at U.S. Bank

 If you want an alternative to a savings account but still want to bank with U.S. Bank, the institution also offers certificates of deposit.
-Generally, the CD rates are also quite low, but some of its promotional term CDs have more attractive rates, making them worth considering.
+Generally, the CD rates are also quite low, but some of U.S. Bank’s promotional term CDs have more attractive rates, making them worth considering.

-The bank also offers money market accounts; however, you can still find higher yields elsewhere.
+The bank also offers money market accounts, but again, the yields are low and you can find better APYs elsewhere.